BenjaminRocco/GA_Project_3/README.md

 One drawback of PRAW is that it only allows collection of up to around 1000 posts from any given subreddit stream.

+In this project, we use a placeholder file as `praw.ini` had path conflicts locally which could not be resolved even with more technical assistance.
+Please see the notebook for details, as one can define a separate `.py` file with their Reddit API credentials and import it within the security of their local notebook.
+When this issue is resolved the repo will be updated accordingly.

 # Model Workflow

 Data Choices